markatk/two-coords/README.md

-# two-coords
+# Two-Coords

+## Description

-2D cross-platform game engine based on OpenGL 4
+Two-Coords is a 2D cross-platform game engine based on OpenGL 4.

+## Authors

+- MarkAtk